Kirity12/CLI-API-to-Atlassian/README.md

 To get started with the Trello CLI, follow these steps:

-1. Navigate to the project directory
+1. Untar the tar.gz file and navigate to the project directory.

+        ~ tar -xvzf directory_name.tar.gz
+        ~ cd directory_name

 ### Installation

+2. First and foremost lets create a virtual environment.
+Ive used Python 3.9.7 for this project.
+To install Python 3.9 and venv on Ubuntu please refer: https://tellor.io/blog/how-to-install-python-3-9-and-venv-on-ubuntu

+    2.1.
+Create virtual environment and activate it.

+        ~ python3 -m venv canonical_assessment
+        ~ source canonical_assessment/bin/activate

+    incase of windows

+        ~ canonical_assessment/Scripts/activate

+    2.2.
+Now navigate to CodingAPI directory and install requirements.txt:

+        ~ cd CodingAPI/
+        ~ pip install requirements.txt

-2. I've created a Python CLI project using the Poetry dependency management tool and the Typer library for building the CLI interface.
-Open the terminal in the current directory and command:
+3. I've created this Python CLI project using the Poetry dependency management tool and the Typer library for building the CLI interface.
+Now run the command:

         ~ pip install dist\trello_cli_service-0.1.0-py3-none-any.whl

-    Also install requirements.txt (for backup):

-        ~ pip install requirements.txt

 ### Execution

-3. Execute the command
+4. Execute the command

-        ~ trello_cli_service
+        ~ trello-cli-service

     Follow the on-screen prompts to select actions and perform operations on your Trello boards.